XRootD

 ATLAS plans to rely exclusively on storage scopes in the tokens and that's why

-tokens that doesn't contain relevant storage scopes should be rejected.
-Newer
+tokens that doesn't contain relevant storage scopes should be rejected. er

 version of scitoken library together with XRootD 5.7.0 now support also explicit